nazimur-rahiman/sparkle-dental/site/content/about-us/_index.md

     regular dental and oral complaints to advanced procedures like implants and digital smile designing.
         Dentistry is a continuously evolving field.
 We regularly attend international and national workshops to upgrade our knowledge.
 We also constantly equip the clinic with instruments and materials that meet industry standards.
-        Our instruments are sterilised and equipments disinfected, along with appropriate barrier protection to ensure a safe environment.
+        Our instruments are disinfected and sterilized , along with appropriate barrier protection to ensure a safe environment.
 main:
   heading: Pledge for a life less sweet!
   description: >